Covid-19 Impact on Tortilla Market Size, Share, Value, and Competitive Landscape 2021

 Major Key Players

-Several key players have been profiled in the Asia-Pacific Covid-19 Impact on Tortilla Market Report.
-These include Grupo Liven S.A., Ole Mexican Foods Inc., Tyson Foods Inc., Gruma SAB de CV, Grupo Bimbo SAB de CV, General Mills, and Azteca Foods Inc.
+Several key players have been profiled in the Asia-include Grupo Liven S.A., Ole Mexican Foods Inc., Tyson Foods Inc., Gruma SAB de CV, Grupo Bimbo SAB de CV, General Mills, and Azteca Foods Inc.

 Japanese company, Ajinomoto Foods has made an agreement with Tyson Foods to acquire their Circle Foods operations for $ 48 million.
 Circle Foods, which was acquired by Tyson Foods in 2013, is a manufacturer of refrigerated and frozen Mexican food products such as tortillas and burritos.